Wint Wealth Review: Can Retail Investors Now Access Risky and High-Yield Debt Investments?

 In short: Don’t risk your peace of mind for a few percentage points.

-Credit risk funds offer professional risk management, full transparency, and SEBI’s extra protection (skin in the game)—everything wint wealth dealt bonds lack.
+Credit risk funds offer professional risk management, full transparency, and SEBI’s extra protection (skin in the game)—everything Wint wealth dealt bonds lack.

 Let’s not forget the Franklin Templeton crisis.
 Even credit funds with diversified portfolio had turbulence.